 Tuesday, June 19, 2012

-I included a link to a famous Hubble telescope image in one of my previous replies.
-Here it is again:
+a famous Hubble telescope image in one of my previous replies.
+Here it is

 Suppose I built a time machine, and personally took you on a journey to the past, to the future, and to distant galaxies.
 Afterwards you might agree that science is superior to other knowledge systems.
 Many people would anyway.
 My point is that this machine already exists.
 It's called the Hubble telescope, and both of us already took the journey.
 The difference between us is that for me the journey was a game-changer, but you weren't impressed by it.